printfuck/twitch-audio/README.md

 # Streamlink-audio-stream
-Twitch **doesn't serve** an **audio-only API** for developers at all.
-They are currently offering the audio-only feature only inside their app.
-This project should enable everyone to get an audio stream as fast as possible, without using the twitch-proprietary app environment.
+This project should enable everyone to get an audio stream via streamlink and its supported platforms as fast as possible.

 ## Setup
 ```